BookmDan/emoteShiba/README.md

 Replace http-server or python -m http.server with the actual command based on the server software you're using.
 Access Your Project: Once the server is running, it will display a local URL (like http://localhost:8080) in your terminal.
 Open a web browser and navigate to this URL to access your project.

-If you are using Visual Studio, you can also click 'Go Live' feature on the bottome right-hand corner
+If you are using Visual Studio, you can also click 'Go Live' feature on the bottom right-hand corner
 <img width="631" alt="Screen Shot 2023-09-03 at 5 46 27 PM" src="https://github.com/BookmDan/emoteShiba/assets/8926023/2253ba40-e762-4d17-9689-2026da31add5">